 Fear of Stairs

 The stairs are a common fear for most young puppies.
 Going up a flight of stairs can seem like an endless obstacle.
-At the top, looking down your dog may be afraid of falling.
+At the top, looking down, your dog may be afraid of falling.
 Puppies take the stairs one at a time.
-Give your puppy a chance to adjust, if they’re uncertain carry them up or down the stairs until they know it’s safe.
-If you have a smaller staircase (just a few steps) let them practice, there before conquering a much larger staircase.
+Give your puppy a chance to adjust; if they’re uncertain, carry them up or down the stairs until they know it’s safe.
+If you have a smaller staircase (just a few steps), let them practice before conquering a much larger staircase.

 Dogs are always learning, which means a new fear or phobia can develop at any time.
-Dogs become fearful based off recent experiences, they may have missed a step and stumbled last time they went down the stairs and are afraid they’ll do it again.
-Or they heard a loud noise when they were on the stairs and think the sound came from the stairs.
-If your adult dog is showing a sudden fear be patient.
+Dogs become fearful based on recent experiences.
+Think back, have they missed a step and stumbled last time they went down the stairs and are afraid they’ll do it again?
+Or they heard a loud noise when they were on the stairs and thought the sound came from the stairs.
+If your adult dog is showing a sudden fear, be patient.
 Slowly encourage them with treats and praise until they become comfortable with the stairs again.

 Helping an Old Dog on the Stairs

-An older dog will need your help.
+To get an older dog to use the stairs, they will need your help.
 Senior dogs no longer have as much control on the stairs.
-As muscle tone is lost, they may feel like the descend the stairs too quickly.
-As their legs weaken, going up the stairs is exhausting.
-A harness that allows you to lift and support them on the stairs will give them back the confidence and control they need to safely use the stairs.
+As muscle tone is lost, they may feel like they descend the stairs too quickly.
+Senior pets experience leg weakness; this loss of strength makes going up the stairs exhausting.
+Using the stairs can be tiring, and a pet may not feel safe using them independently without your assistance.
+This can be even scarier for your pet if your stairs are slippery.
+Hardwood stair treads are more challenging for dogs to grip on, which increases the risk of your dog slipping and falling.
+A harness that allows you to lift and support them on the stairs will give them back the confidence and control they need to use the stairs safely.

 Pet Vision Loss and Stairs

-Just like us, your dog’s vision can change and worsen over time.
-Although your dog may still have their sight, it’s possible for their eyesight to deteriorate enough to affect their depth perception.
-Which makes going down a flight of stairs daunting.
-Your dog may need your help to guide them down the stairs, walk next to them to give them confidence that you’re there if they start to fall.
+Just like us, a dog’s vision can change and worsen over time.
+Although your dog may still have their sight, their eyesight can deteriorate enough to affect their depth perception.
+This can make going down a flight of stairs a daunting task.
+Your dog may require your help to guide them down the stairs; walking next to them can provide confidence that you’re there if they start to fall.
+Standing beside them or keeping a hand on them as you go down the stairs may be all they need to feel safer.
 When in doubt, use a pet gate to block the stairs, so your dog can only use the stairs when you’re with them.

 Helping an Injured Dog on the Stairs